-Trail users and land managers were asked to rate how much of a problem each of the following statements was on their trails based on a four point scale from Not a Problem (1) to a Major Problem (4) for trail users and a 5-point scale for land managers.
-The ranking of the problem areas is based on the total mean score.
-The ranking of the problem areas is based on the total mean score, which is the sum of all the mean scores among non-motorized trail users, motorized trail users, and land managers.
+Trail users and land managers were asked to rate how much of a problem each of the following statements was on their trails based on a four-point scale from Not a Problem (1) to a Major Problem (4) for trail users and a 5-point scale for land managers.
+1'2 The ranking of the problem areas is based on the total mean score, which is the sum of all the mean scores among non-motorized trail users, motorized trail users, and land managers.
 Color-coding was used, with green representing Tier 1 and orange Tier 2.
 The deeper the color, the higher the mean score.